smolijar/gitwiki-thesis/src/design/fe.md

 ## Redux

-`Redux` package includes codes for defining and managing the FE application state.
+The Redux package includes codes for defining and managing the FE application state.

 `Action` package defines action types constants^[This is how action is identified.
 Every action in Redux ought to have *type* property with an appropriate string identifier.] as well as action creators, which create action objects from given data^[Usually just setting the mentioned type property.].

 `Reducers` are functions which take the dispatched action and based on its type, transform existing state into a new one in a synchronous fashion.

-`Sagas` are like reducers in a way.
+`Sagas` are tools for creating side effects.
-They can react to triggered actions, but they cannot create a new state.
+They can react to the triggered actions, but they cannot create a new state.
 They can only trigger new actions.
 This is useful for asynchronous operations.